Manon Massé

-Manon Massé MNA (born 1963) is a Canadian politician in Quebec and one of the two current leaders for Québec solidaire since 2017.
+Manon Massé MNA (born 22 May 1963) is a Canadian politician in Quebec and was one of co-spokespersons for Québec solidaire from 2017 to 2023.
 She has represented Sainte-Marie–Saint-Jacques in the National Assembly of Quebec since the 2014 general election.
 Before her time in political office, she was a community organizer and one of the co-founders for the political movement Option citoyenne.

+Following the 2022 provincial election, she was chosen to lead the issues of Relations with First Nations and Inuit, Social Services for people living with an intellectual disability or autism spectrum disorder, Social Solidarity and Community Action, Homelessness, and LGBTQ+ community issues.

 Biography

 Massé was born on 22 May 1963 in Windsor, Quebec, to Fernande Migneault and Gilles Massé, both factory workers by profession.
 She spent the first seven years of her childhood in Windsor until her family moved to Boucherville, a suburb of Montreal.

 She studied at Cégep Édouard-Montpetit before pursuing a major in theology at the Université de Montréal.